07shriyab/Airbnb/README.md

 - [Oluwalana, A. (2022).
 Zoopla property heatmap shows the average house price in every London borough.
 MyLondon.
 Retrieved June 5, 2022.
 Available online](https://www.mylondon.news/news/property/zoopla-property-heatmap-shows-average-23950169)
 - Shengli, L., and Fan, L. (2019).
 The interaction effects of online reviews and free samples on consumers' downloads: an empirical analysis.
 Inf.
 Process Manag.
 56:102071. doi: 10.1016/j.ipm.2019.102071
 - [Skiti-learn.org `sklearn.ensemble`.RandomForestRegressor.
 Available online](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html)
+- Lauritzen, K. (2019).
+How to maximize profits on Airbnb?
+Data-based approach for hosts.
+Towards Data Science.
+Retrieved June 8, 2022, from https://towardsdatascience.com/how-to-maximize-profits-on-airbnb-data-based-approach-for-hosts-beaf08f26941.
 - The code we used for our project to analyse our data can be viewed on our [GitHub repository here](https://github.com/07shriyab/Airbnb-Data-Science-Project).